What you need to know

 Don’t wait.
 Procrastination can mean death.

 3) Because Dr. Sears is retired.
 You will need to find a vet willing to use Dr. Sears’ treatment.
-This may also include acquiring the Newcastle Disease Vaccine.
+This will also include acquiring the Newcastle virus vaccine.
 If you have trouble finding a vet, please contact Save Dogs From Canine Distemper.
 We may be able to help you, depending on where you are.
 We also can offer practical support while you are going through this ordeal.
+Tell us where you are, whether you have a diagnosis, what symptoms you are seeing, whether there have been seizures or neurologic problems, as well as the age and breed of the dog.

 4) You may also have to find a donor dog to create the serum.
 The ideal dog would be an 8-12 month old mixed breed dog 60-100 lbs, young and healthy.
 From Dr. Sears: “(This is) perfectly safe in donor dogs.
 However, I would advise a younger mixed breed so that you have the best of immune systems to function.
 What is amazing is that it can be collected in serum and stored for up to 5 years and maintain it’s effectiveness.
 This is why we used serum.”
 However, you may not have time to make the serum.
 Or it may be difficult to find a donor dog.
 Also serum cannot be legally shipped, so it would have to be made by a vet at a clinic and the sick dog would have to be treated there.

 5) BUT, often using the straight vaccine may also be effective.
 Here’s a post that explains how that works.
-HOWEVER, the straight vaccine will not work for puppies 12 weeks old or younger or for any other dog with a immune system too weak to create the needed respinse.
+HOWEVER, the straight vaccine will not work for puppies 12 weeks old or younger or for any other dog with a immune system too weak to create the needed cytokines.
 The straight vaccine will not work if, for example, the dog has been fighting the disease for weeks.
 Early treatment is always best.
+The dosage depends on the weight of the dog.
+From Dr. Sears: ” Anything under 10 lb. gets 1/2 cc IV.
+UP to 20 lb.
+1cc IV. for 20 to 40 lbs use 2 cc IV.
+Anything larger use 2.5 cc IV.”
+Again, don’t wait.
+Procrastination means death.

 7) Even if the treatment is successful, the disease has probably done damage to the lungs, stomach, eyes, pads of the feet, etc. You will need to treat these symptoms as needed.